LuigiaCristiano/jupyternots_training/README.md

 ## Setting up the environment to run the Jupyter notebooks
 a. virtualenv <bc>
+1. install virtualenv
  `  sudo apt install python3-virtualenv `
+2. choose a name for your environment
 ` virtualenv environmentname `
+3. start the environment
 `source environmentname/bin/activate`
+4. install the jupyter notebooks dependencies to customize the environment to be compatible to the hands-on sessions

 b. conda